Special Educational Needs (SEN)

 - All teachers at Grange Moor Primary School will have the highest possible expectations for your child and all pupils in their class.

 - When the school identifies the need for a specific intervention to enable a pupil to make progress, the parents/carers will be informed of the planned support and may be invited to a meeting at the school to discuss this further.
 If the pupil meets the criteria for special educational needs or disabilities (SEND), a plan of the interventions they are to receive will be created, detailing the exact support the pupil will receive at Wave 1, Wave 2 or Wave 3.
-This may in the form of a provision map or an individual plan.
-A copy of this will be provided to parents.
+This may be either detailed on a provision map or an individual plan.
+If an individual plan is thought necessary, this could be in the form of an Individual Needs Plan (INP), A Support Plan or An Education, Health and Care Plan, dependent on the complexity of need.
+A copy of any plan will be provided to parents.

 - Our school provision map shows the range of interventions in place in our school which may be used when we identify a need for additional support.